stauren/vise-ssr/docs/tapable-hooks.md

 | Return Value | string \| void |

 ### hooks.hitCache
-Tapped functions will be notified a successful cache hit event.
+Tapped functions will be notified with a successful cache hit event.

 | Key | Content |
 | ----------- | ----------- |